 8. Are you rich?

-I don’t spend my money on useless materialistic shit and I make decent money from travel blogging.
+I don’t spend my money on useless materialistic things and I make decent money from travel blogging.
 You can do it too if you try.

 9. Do you want to travel with me?

 Absolutely!
 I love meeting up with my followers around the world and I frequently fo meet ups.
 Just send me an email and let’s have fun!